Prospective students may apply for admission:

 The Master’s program in Clinical and Translational Research is designed to prepare health care professionals with the academic and research skills needed to be competitive for independent research.
 The program will focus on the preparation of individuals with established, terminal degrees in a health related field (M.D., Ph.D., Pharm.D., D.D.S., or D.M.D.) to conduct independent research in translation of information from the basic sciences to the community as researchers, teachers, public health administrators, clinicians, and industry employees competent to carry out the broad health mission of the State of Connecticut.

 The Master of Science degree program in Clinical and Translational Research is administered in the Department of Medicine.
-The program stresses clinical research methods and research practicum.
-The program is offered to individuals with a health related terminal degree (M.D., Ph.D., Pharm.D., D.D.S., or D.M.D.) to provide practical research training to be prepared for independent research.
-The Master Program is based on both course work and research experience, but no research thesis is required.
-Students will be required to sit for a final examination, which entails the oral defense of a grant application and a manuscript.
+The program stresses clinical research methods and research practica.
+The program is offered to individuals with a health related terminal degree (M.D., Ph.D., Pharm.D., D.D.S., or D.M.D.) to provide practical training to prepare for independent research.
+The Master’s Program is based on both course work and research experience, but no research thesis is required.
+Instead, students are expected to prepare a draft grant application and a scientific report related to a particular area of translational research.
+The final examination consists of an oral defense of the grant application and report.

 Educational Requirements/Admission Criteria

-For admission to the Master’s Program in Clinical and Translational Research (MCTR), students must have successfully obtained a terminal degree in a health-related field, such as an M.D., Ph.D., Pharm.D., D.D.S., or D.M.D.
+Those eligible to apply for admission to the Master’s Program in Clinical and Translational Research (MCTR) must have successfully obtained a terminal degree in a health-related field, such as an M.D., Ph.D., Pharm.D., D.D.S., or D.M.D.
 Students who do not have an established terminal degree must be accepted and in good standing in a terminal degree granting program in a health-related field.

 GPA of 3.0, transcripts from previous schools attended, two letters of reference (at least one of which should be an academic letter), personal statement/letter of intent, application and fee, TOEFL if applicable.
 It is possible to have TOEFL requirement waived and also for exceptions to be made to the GPA requirement of 3.0.
 This is done based on a case-by-case basis.
 GRE scores are not required.